Graph complexes and Feynman rules: Complexes of graphs and Landau singularities

 \subsection{Partitioning the one loop Green's function}

-Recall that for the special\footnote{Actually, it plays a quite general role for Yang-Mills theories, see \cite{KSvS}.} case of a theory with cubic interaction the graphs contributing to the $s$-point function (1PI) are the maximal degree elements of $HG_{n,s}$ or $CG_{n,s}^m$ (all vertices three-valent).
+Recall that for the special\footnote{Actually, it plays quite a general role for Yang-Mills theories as was shown in \cite{KSvS}.} case of a theory with cubic interaction the graphs contributing to the $s$-point function (1PI) are the maximal degree elements of $HG_{n,s}$ or $CG_{n,s}^m$ (all vertices three-valent).

 If $n=1$, then the maximal degree is $s$, so these elements are represented by colored cyclic graphs on $s$ edges.

 For the holocolored case we immediately deduce from Thm.(\ref{prop:cycles}) and Eq.\eqref{eq:tophom} that the top degree homology classes in $HG_{1,s}$ form a partition of the set of graphs making up the one loop Green's function.